bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - After you use a power, this coin's heads face becomes a copy of that power.
 		- [ ] Nesoi - Choose a coin.
 Use that coin's power on both of its neighbors.
 	- [ ] **Random Powers/Chaos**
-		- [ ] ??? - Every toss, change to a random god power.
+		- [ ] ??? - Every toss, changes to a random power (different power on each side).
 		- [ ] ??? - Transform into a random heads power coin every flip.
 The first time this power is used, permanently become that type of coin.
 		- [ ] ??? - One of the following, rotates every toss: Gain life.
 Gain souls.
 Recharge all other coins.
 Then destroy this coin.
 		- [x] ??? - Jack of all coins - rotates between these powers each toss, only ever 1 activation, cannot be upgraded: Reflip, Bless, Freeze, Destroy, Stone